kennyose/post-it-app/README.md

       https://post-it-app35.herokuapp.com/

+## Getting Started
+To get started, run the fllowing command
+    npm install
+    npm start
+    webpack -w

 # Test
-  The mohcha framework and supertest module are used for testing our routes To test, run "mocha"
+The mohcha framework and supertest module are used for testing our routes
+    To test, run "mocha"

 ## Npm Packages